mikecafarella/KNP/ideas/design_03_04.md

 # KGP Design

-This document describes the latest attempt (as of March 4, 2020) for a KGP design.
+This document describes the latest attempt (updated March 5, 2020) for a KGP design.
 It is more concrete and practical than previous efforts.

 The KGP system comprises five primary components: